 \begin{example} A familiar \rs camera is the static pinhole camera.
 Its congruence $\overline{\mathcal{L}}$ consists of all lines passing through the fixed camera center $C$.
 The map $\Gamma$ assigns to each space point $X \neq C$ the camera ray spanned by $C$ and $X$.
 That ray intersects the static projection plane $\Pi \cong \PP^2$ in the unique point $\Phi(X)$. \end{example}

-\begin{theorem} Consider a rolling shutter camera whose congruence-parametriza- tion map $\Lambda$ is rational.
-The camera has order one if and only if the intersection of all rolling planes $\Sigma(\tfrac{v}{t})$ is a line $K$, the rolling planes map $\Sigma$ is birational, and its center locus $\mathcal{C}$ is one of the following: \\ I.~~ $\mathcal{C}$ is a rational curve that intersects the line $K$ in $\deg \mathcal{C}-1$ many points, or \\ II.~ $\mathcal{C}=K$, or \\III. $\mathcal{C}$ is a point on $K$. \end{theorem}
+\begin{theorem} Consider a RS camera whose congruence-parametrization map $\Lambda$ is rational.
+The camera has order one if and only if the intersection of all rolling planes $\Sigma(\tfrac{v}{t})$ is a line $K$, the rolling planes map $\Sigma$ is birational, and its center locus $\mathcal{C}$ is one of the following: \\ I.~ $\mathcal{C}$ is a rational curve \& meets $K$ in $\deg \mathcal{C}-1$ many points, \\ II.~ or $\mathcal{C}=K$, \\III. or $\mathcal{C}$ is a point on $K$. \end{theorem}

 \begin{remark} In type I, the points in the intersection $\mathcal{C} \cap K$ are counted with multiplicity.
 Also, the maps $\Sigma$ and $C$ determine each other: Whenever $C(\tfrac{v}{t}) \notin K$, we have $\Sigma(\tfrac{v}{t}) = K \vee C(\tfrac{v}{t})$.
 Conversely, every rolling plane $\Sigma(\tfrac{v}{t})$ meets $\mathcal{C}$ in $\deg \mathcal{C}$ many points (counted with multiplicity), out of which all but one lie on the line $K$.
 The remaining point is $C(\tfrac{v}{t})$.
 In particular, since $\Sigma$ is birational, so is $C$. \end{remark}